-I joined her and a small group in Manhattan’s Union Square a few months ago for this quirky and humorous tour of Brooklyn, stopping en route at two of the borough’s most famous pizzerias.
+I join her and a small group in Manhattan’s Union Square for this quirky and humorous tour of Brooklyn, stopping en route at two of the borough’s most famous pizzerias.

 Don’t Doll It Up Too Much

 Brooklynites take their pizza seriously.

 “I’m half Jewish and half Italian-Catholic.
 We had knish and cannoli at the same table,” Paula tells us as our bus carried us off towards Brooklyn.
 “My Jewish grandmother would yell at me in Yiddish when I cooked ‘not to doll it up too much.’
 The pie should taste good on its own without things like pineapple on top.
 It’s a sacrilege putting food on top of a pie.”

-At this point, as we approached the Manhattan Bridge that would lead us across the East River to the Promised Land, Paula began pointing out the minutia of her city.
+At this point we approach the Manhattan Bridge that will lead us across the East River to the Promised Land.
+Paula begins pointing out the minutia of her city.

 “Here you can see the beautiful stone entrance to the Manhattan Bridge that was designed by the same team that did the New York Public Library in Manhattan.
 Have you seen it?
 It’s the one with the two big fancy lions out front,” she tells her audience of out-of-towners.
 Many are from the U.S. Midwest.
-She continued to explain how the entrance design was based partly on the Arc de Triomphe in Paris and the columns in St. Peter’s Square.

 Welcome to Brooklyn and Brooklyn’s Pizzerias